Range Safety and Telemetry System

 Range Safety and Telemetry System (RSTS) is a GPS based, S-band telemetry receiving and UHF command destruct system, with two 5.4-meter telemetry and command destruct auto-tracking antennas.
-The system, built by Honeywell International, is capable of providing four redundant telemetry links and expanding for added telemetry link receiving.
+The system built by Honeywell International.
+The system is capable of providing four redundant telemetry links and expanding for added telemetry link receiving.

 The prime purpose of the RSTS is to provide the range safety and telemetry functions necessary to track and verify a safe rocket flight within prescribed boundaries or safely terminate an errant rocket.